 Discover more pieces of God’s whole armour for the believers and how to put them on in the third part of this piece.

 Prayer: My Dear Heavenly Father, thank You for reconciling me to Yourself through the death of Your Son, Jesus Christ.
-Help me Holy Spirit to relate with God always as one who is at peace with God and completely loved and accepted by Him, in Jesus’ name.
+My Dear Holy Spirit teach and help me to relate with God always as one who is at peace with God and completely loved and accepted by God in Christ, in Jesus’ name.
 Amen.